Vivian Fine: Compositional style and themes

 Fine's early compositional style was highly dissonant and contrapuntal.
 In 1934 she began a nine-year course of composition studies with Roger Sessions, and her work became for a time more tonal, as exemplified by Suite in E Flat (1940) and Concertante for Piano and Orchestra (1944).
 In 1946, with Capriccio for Oboe and String Trio and The Great Wall of China, she returned to a freer mode of expression, to which she adhered for the remainder of her career, steadily expanding her expressive and generic range.
 She employed diverse techniques corresponding to a wide range of musical subjects.
 Henry Brant noted that "No two Fine pieces are alike either in subject matter or instrumentation; each new work appears to generate its own style appropriate to the subject, and there are no mannerisms which persist from work to work."

 Notable in Fine's work is a sense of fun, either as a major element in the piece (The Race of Life, Memoirs of Uliana Rooney) or as a humorous section or reference inserted into a more serious piece (The Women in the Garden, Songs and Arias).

 Fine wrote extensively for voice, employing the poetry of Shakespeare, Racine, Dryden, Keats, Whitman, Dickinson, Kafka, Neruda, and others in a wide variety of settings.
 She composed two chamber operas, The Women in the Garden (1978) and Memoirs of Uliana Rooney (1994).
 In The Women in the Garden, Fine used the writings of Emily Dickinson, Virginia Woolf, Isadora Duncan and Gertrude Stein to fashion conversations among the four women and a tenor representing the various men in their lives.
 Memoirs of Uliana Rooney (1994), Fine's last major composition, is a contemporary opera buffa, with libretto and videography by Sonya Friedman.
 The work, autobiographical in spirit if not in factual detail, follows American composer Uliana Rooney as she journeys through the 20th century, surviving changing political climates and several husbands to ultimately triumph.

 Awards, accolades, and legacy

 Among Fine's many awards were a Guggenheim Fellowship, grants from the Ford, Rockefeller, Ditson, Woolley, Koussevitsky, Reader's Digest and Elizabeth Sprague Coolidge foundations, several grants from the National Endowment for the Arts, and the Dollard and Yaddo Awards.
 In 1980, she was elected to the American Academy and Institute of Arts and Letters.
-For many years, Fine was a beloved member of the faculty of Bennington College in Vermont.
+For many years, Fine was a beloved member of the faculty of Bennington College in Vermont, where her students included composer Patsy Rogers.
 Her 1982 orchestral suite Drama for Orchestra was a finalist for the 1983 Pulitzer Prize for Music.

 Fine's manuscripts are housed at the Library of Congress.